jxhuangphys/NEU_COS_dissertation_template/README.md

 The Ph.D.
 Dissertation LaTeX Template for **College of Science** students at **Northeastern University**.

-To our best knowledge, there is no publicly available NEU-COS dissertation LaTeX template in December 2023 (NEU-COE has an official one but their format is quite different from COS requirements).
-Creating such a LaTeX template from scratch can be a time-consuming task.
-To save our fellow researchers some time, in this repo we haved shared a ready-to-use Latex template.
-So please feel free to directly use this templete in your dissertation to accelerate your writing.
+As of December 2023, to the best of our knowledge, there isn't a publicly available NEU-COS dissertation LaTeX template (unlike NEU-COE, which has an official one with differing format requirements).
+Recognizing the significant time investment required to create a LaTeX template from scratch, we have developed and shared a ready-to-use template in this repository to aid our fellow researchers.

-This template aligns with the official format requirements as outlined in the Official-Sample-Pages-Dissertation-and-Thesis-COS.pdf, which have been meticulously replicated in our 'main.pdf' file (via main.tex).
+This template aligns with the official format requirements as outlined in the Official-Sample-Pages-Dissertation-and-Thesis-COS.pdf.
+These guidelines have been carefully replicated in our 'main.pdf' file, generated from 'main.tex.'

 While not obligatory, a mention in your acknowledgment section would be appreciated to increase awareness of this resource among the student community.
-Alternatively, sharing this link with your peers would also be highly beneficial.
+Alternatively, sharing this link with your peers would also contribute to its wider usage and benefit.